 When you've made your selections, click Copy Application.

-After you copy an application
+After you copy an app

 Note: If the application you're copying has a field that gets its values from a field in another app, the field will still get its values from the field and app you specified when you set it up.
 However, if that field gets its values from a field in another table in the same app, that setup will be copied so that the field gets its values from the copied app rather than the original app.
 Read more about shared value fields.